 To estimate the probability of the loss, we need to define the probability distributions of individual risks with a confidence interval.
 There are three vital elements of VaR:

 1. A specified level of loss in value,

 2. A fixed period over which risk is assessed

 Historical value at risk (VaR), also known as historical simulation or the historical method, refers to a particular way of calculating VaR.
 In this approach, we calculate VaR directly from past returns.

-For example, suppose we want to calculate the 1-day 95% VaR for an equity using 100 days of data.
-The 95th percentile corresponds to the least worst of the worst 5% of returns.
+For example, suppose we want to calculate the 1-day 95% VaR for equity using 100 days of data.
+The 95th percentile corresponds to the least bad of the worst 5% of returns.
 In this case, because we are using 100 days of data, the VaR simply corresponds to the 5th worst day.